ScaledMap/LoadOut/README.md

 downloads are available as onefile or a download where the ini files are visible.
 ------------------------------------
 The linux application has been updated.
 Added a few settings. atomatically sorts out images.
 Some navigation options if you want to open up a url inside the webview.
 Sorts out youtube channels by default.
 Can see the most recent videos on the channels.
+Added an option to open youtube links in a random invidious instance.
 ONly the linux non one file version is currently updated.

 *maybe hold off on using the onefile version of the application.
 It can't read from the config file.